How to Plant and Grow Daikon Radish

 Varieties with long and slender roots are fragile and susceptible to snapping.
 You can prevent them from breaking by loosening the soil with a pitchfork, broadfork, or shovel.

 Once your soil is adequately loose, grab the leaves where they meet the tops of the roots and gently pull.
-Now’s the moment when you get to see just how big your daikon have grown!
+Now’s the moment when you get to see just how big the roots have grown!

 Freshly harvested daikon radishes in a plastic container in water.
 Sunshine bathes the leaf tops.